konrad-rzonca/technical-interviewer/README.md

 ### Component Organization

-- The UI is divided into reusable components for maintainability:
+- The UI is divided into reusable components for maintainability
-  - CategorySidebar: Manages category and subcategory selection
-  - QuestionDetailsPanel: Displays the current question and answer insights
-  - QuestionNavigation: Shows questions organized by skill level
-  - RelatedQuestionsSidebar: Shows related questions
-  - HealthCheck: Provides application health status at /healtz endpoint
+- Styling follows a reusable hook pattern for consistency and performance
+- Theme configuration centralizes styling constants to ensure visual coherence

 ### Responsive Layout

 - Each section can scroll independently
 - Question navigation organized in skill level columns
 - Tooltips and hover interactions for better UX
+- Content-aware column layout based on actual container width

 ## Installation and Setup